brettclanton001/Dashous/README.md

 ### Run specs:
 [I maintain 100% spec coverage](https://github.com/brettclanton001/Dashous/blob/master/coverage/.last_run.json)
-on this app and will not accept PRs that don't maintain 100% coverage.
+on this app and will not accept PRs that diminish the test coverage.

 To run specs:
 ```